OWASP/www-project-securecodebox/index.md

 ## Licensing

 This Project is free software: you can redistribute it and/or modify it under the terms of the [Apache License 2.0](https://github.com/secureCodeBox/secureCodeBox/blob/master/LICENSE).
-OWASP secureCodeBox Project and any contributions are Copyright © by {the Project Leader(s) or OWASP} {Year(s)}.
+OWASP secureCodeBox Project and any contributions are Copyright © by iteratec GmbH 2015-2020.